Almost as iconic as a picture from At the Top Burj Khalifa, visitors come to Dubai looking to experience a camel ride and take THAT iconic photo!

 Morning Desert Tours with Camel Ride

-If you are an early riser, we can also recommend you to try:
+If you are an early riser and would love to also enjoy the sunrise, we can also recommend you to try these morning desert tours in Dubai:

 - Morning Camel Trek in the Dubai Conservation Reserve